Arts therapy is much more than painting. It provides a way for women and children to explore their concerns, hopes, and build self-esteem.

 Our ‘Arts For Change’ programs are essential in assisting women and children ‘emerge’ from the trauma of surviving family violence and helps them to begin building self-confidence and improve their emotional and physical wellbeing.

 Emerge has been providing arts therapy for women and children for over ten years.
 During this time the number of different trauma-informed programs we offer has grown to cater for the needs of the women and children who are supported through our services.

 Our programs include:

 Women Thriving is a group arts therapy program for women who have experienced family violence.
-It is focused on helping the women to overcome their trauma by using different forms of creative arts to aid in healing, finding new strength and nurturing self-esteem.
+It is focused on helping women to overcome trauma by using different forms of creative arts to aid in healing, finding new strength and nurturing self-esteem.

 Open Studio is an after-school arts therapy program that is run weekly in the afternoons in the Kingston Council area.
 Classes are open to all primary school children, aged six to 12, who have experienced family violence.
 The program provides the opportunity for children who need support with their emotions and behaviour by taking part in a therapeutic group process